 The outbreak of WannaCry ransomware was the biggest of its kind in history.
-The high-profile breach of Equifax data showed that there is no such thing as an organization “too big to fail” when it comes to cybersecurity.
+The high-profile breach of Equifax data proved there is no organization “too big to fail” when it comes to cybersecurity.

 Yet small businesses are at even more risk than the large enterprises whose breaches make headline news.
-In fact, 54 percent of companies have experienced cyber attacks that compromised data or IT infrastructure, and the average cost of a successful hack is over $5 million.
+In fact, 54 percent of companies have experienced cyberattacks that compromised data or IT infrastructure.
+In addition, the average cost of a successful hack is over $5 million.

 The truth is that your organization is at constant risk of cyberattack.
-The challenging part is that you may not even know if an attack has already been successfully carried out – until it’s too late.
-Which is why growing businesses need solid network security in position before anything happens.
+The challenge is, you may not know if an attack has already been successfully carried out – until it’s too late.
+This is why growing businesses need solid network security in position before anything happens.

 Achieve Network Security for Small Businesses in 3 Steps

-Huge enterprises make tempting targets for hackers around the globe, but they also have significant resources available for countering those threats.
+Huge enterprises make tempting targets for hackers around the globe.
+However, they also have significant resources available for countering those threats.
 Small and medium-sized businesses, on the other hand, have to protect themselves in a far more strategic manner.

 Most small or mid-sized organizations are more adaptable due to their scalable size.
 This presents some key opportunities for businesses with under 1000 employees looking to begin building network security defenses.
 Here are 3 steps small businesses can take to achieve network security: